-To avoid interruption to your child's school day, please refrain from texting them.
-If you must get a message to the student during school hours, please call the office.
-If your child is riding home with anyone other than their parent or guardian please notify the front office.
+To avoid interruption to your child's school day, please refrain from texting or calling them.
+If you must get a message to your child during school hours, please call the school office at 979

+542-3319.
+If your child is riding home with anyone other than their parent or authorized adult please notify the front office.